Princess Minerva: Story

 In the game, the evil sorceress Dynastar (ダイナスター) (voiced by Yōko Matsuoka) challenges Princess Minerva (voiced by Miki Itou), threatening to kidnap all the girls in the world and turn them into monsters.
 Minerva leaves with her eight personal female bodyguards to defeat Dynastar and her six also female demon generals.
 The game starts when all their weapons, armor and money gets stolen.

 Release

-Princess Minerva was released for the PC Engine on March 25, 1994, and the Super Famicom on June 23, 1995.
+Princess Minerva was released in Japan for the PC Engine on March 25, 1994, and the Super Famicom on June 23, 1995.

 A five-issue shounen manga series and a nine-volume illustrated serial novel were also released, written by the game's writer Maisaka Kou and published by ASCII comix and Shueisha, respectively, during the 1990s.
 An original soundtrack / drama CD compilation was released by Futureland in 1995.
 Other released included a regular original soundtrack and a CD collection of graphics.

 In 2018, the Super Famicom version got a fan translation into the English language.

 Reception

-On release, Famicom Tsūshin scored the PC Engine version a 21 out of 40 score, and the Super Famicom version of the game a 23 out of 40.
+Reviewing the PC-Engine release, one reviewers said the game incorporates some interesting gameplay systems such as the differentiating parties.
+All four reviewers felt the loading time on the game was far too slow, with one reviewer saying it took up to three seconds for enemies to load.
+The other three reviewers found the RPG mechanics average and standard.
+Reviewing the Super Famicom version, one reviewer said the game lacked the audio and cut scenes of the PC-Engine version which was disappointing for a port.
+One reviewer said the graphics were inferior and that the story was monotonous and lacked depth.

+Some reviewers of the game described it as a bishōjo game saying it was highly eroticized from the beginning of the game.
+One recommended it for cosplay enthusiasts while another said the game challenged how far a bishōjo game could be pursued on the Super Famicom.
+One reviewer of the PC-Engine version said they disliked this aspect, saying they do not like these character designs with huge eyes and breasts and that it was just not fun to control characters like this.